Simonwang5529/P8105_FinalProject/drug_consumption_analysis.md

 | df        | Degrees of Freedom | 108.00 |
 |           | P-Value            |   0.00 |

+After determining a significant relationship due to the p-value of near 0, we then plotted the distribution of a user’s consumption level in regard to their ethnicity.

+On average, we determined that Mixed-Black/Asian, Mixed-White/Asian, and “Other” ethnicity have the highest log total drug consumption on average compared to other ethnicity.
+It is also notable that White also has a fairly higher log total drug consumption when compared to the Black and Asian ethnicity.

 ``` r
 data_one_trans |> ggplot(aes(x = Ethnicity, y = log_user_consumption_level, fill = Ethnicity)) + geom_boxplot()
 ```